Murali-swift/Uber/README.md

 Spent 6 hours on creating the project

 ViewController
-Controller hold Collectionview which row and height is dynamic based on device screen resolution.
-Supporting landscape and portrait
+This Controller have Collection view with dynamic height for row and column for all device Multiple screen resolution.
+Supporting landscape and portrait.

 PhotoManager
-Handles Business and Flickr Api to load photo in Viewcontroller by using callback completion block
+Handle all Business and Flickr Api to load photo in Viewcontroller by using callback completion block

 Model
 Photo

 View
 PhotoCollectionViewCell and RefreshFooterView

+ImageView extended for downloading the image and cancel ther previous request View extended for adding rounded corners

  Missing
  Image Cache and Test cases.